pranavpr/cardinfo.github.io/_posts/2020-03-05-amex-offer-3x-membership-reward-points-on-paytm-wallet-recharge.md

 I received this offer on my American Express Membership Rewards Credit Card.
 I am going to utilize this offer in conjugation with 1,000 monthly bonus rewards offer to get maximum out of it.

 _Did you receive this offer from Amex?
-If so, which card?
+If so, on which card?
 Let me know quickly by leaving a comment below._